gosukiwi/atom-agk/README.md

 * New project generator

 # Installation
-Install it like any other package, just `ctrl-,`, go to packages, search for `atom-agk`, and that's it!
+Install it like any other Atom package, just `ctrl-,`, go to _Install_, search for `atom-agk`, and that's it!

-You may need to customize the path to your `AGKCompiler.exe` file:
+You'll most likely need to customize the path to your `AGKCompiler.exe` file:

 ![Settings window](img/setting.png)